Follow Runners Need on facebook –your chance to WIN a pair of Yurbuds earphones every week till 2014!

 Posted over 5 years ago

-Posted 11 months ago in reply to janey
+Posted over 1 year ago in reply to janey

 How's the weight loss going Sian?
 I hope your WW group could answer your questions?

-Posted 10 months ago in reply to nosveratum
+Posted over 1 year ago in reply to nosveratum

 While I agree about bmi ,inch loss and being healthy.
 And I know your just trying to be helpful, nobody has ever turned fat to muscle it just cant happen.
 You do however need to eat a small amount of fat within a diet to allow weight loss and to build muscle.
 People often feel they have gained muscle because they start to see them all thats happened is the fat is going.
 If you look at long distance runners anything over 1500 meters they are all very slim and have little muscle mass unlike sprinters